Shared Flavors , Shared Memories

 Testing cabbage and radish varieties used as kimchi bases outside Korea.
 Photo by the author

-In Hungary, paprika is everywhere but it’s finely ground and either sweet or hot.
-It doesn’t have the same texture.
-I found that mixing Hungarian fine paprika with crushed red pepper flakes came close.
-Later, my mother-in-law even found a Hungarian-made paprika blend created specifically for kimchi — a sign that the dish is gaining fans far beyond Korea.
+The harder question was heat.
+Gochugaru (고춧가루) — coarsely ground red pepper — is the defining ingredient in the kimchi most people recognize.
+In Hungary, paprika is everywhere, but it's finely ground.
+Wrong texture.
+I found that mixing Hungarian paprika with crushed red pepper flakes came close.
+Later, my mother-in-law found a Hungarian-made paprika blend created specifically for kimchi.
+A sign that the dish was gaining fans far beyond Korea.

-When I moved to the Netherlands, I continued adapting.
-I mixed local peppers with chili flakes from neighborhood shops.
+In the Netherlands, I kept adapting.
+I mixed local peppers with chili flakes from Turkish and Moroccan shops.
 Not traditional, but close enough to evoke the heat I craved.
-In the process, I discovered something remarkably similar to gochugaru: pul biber from Türkiye.
+And then I discovered pul biber from Türkiye — remarkably similar to gochugaru.
+Different origin, same purpose.

 Not all vegetables welcome red.
-Green radish and red cabbage, for example, don’t pair well with the color of gochugaru.
-For these, I skip it entirely and lean on other ingredients instead, like dill inspired by pickles, or green chili peppers for brightness.
+Green radish, red cabbage — the color of gochugaru clashes.
+For these, I skip it entirely and lean on other things instead.
+Dill, inspired by pickles.
+Green chili for brightness.

 Results of my own kimchi interpretations, adapting technique, seasoning, and vegetables to what’s available.
 Photo by the author

-Lately, I’ve noticed more non-Korean brands of kimchi appearing in mainstream stores: Albert Heijn, Jumbo, ALDI, even boutique grocers.
-They’re often chopped finely, sometimes sweet, sometimes mild — not what you would typically find in a Korean household.
+Lately, I've seen more non-Korean brands of kimchi in mainstream stores.
+Albert Heijn, Jumbo, ALDI, even boutique grocers.
+They're chopped like coleslaw, sometimes sweet, sometimes mild.
+Definitely not what you'd find in a Korean household.

 But are they kimchi?